junxit/us-congress-bills-110/metadata.md

 - 2007-03-29 — Introduced in Senate
 - 2007-03-29 — Referred to the Committee on Armed Services. (text of measure as introduced: CR S4217-4218)
+- 2007-04-18 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S4721-4722)
+- 2007-04-18 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S4721-4722)
+- 2007-04-18 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S4721-4722)
+- 2007-04-18 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S4721-4722)